-Golden Sedum tolerates most soils but thrive in light, slightly sandy, well-draining soils.
+This succulent tolerates most soils but thrive in light, slightly sandy, well-draining soils.
 In soggy, water-logged soils, the roots rot and the plants suffer disease and pest problems.
 Plant Golden Sedum 2 feet (60 cm) apart.
-Combine this Sedum with other succulents or low-growing, drought-tolerant ground covers.
+Combine this plant with other succulents or low-growing, drought-tolerant groundcovers.

-Water as often as needed.
 Golden Sedum is drought tolerant once it establish a deep root system.
-It’s best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.
+The best way to water this plant is to use "soak and dry" method.
+Get the soil completely wet and then wait until the soil is dry before watering again.
 Fertilize annually with a balanced fertilizer.
-Apply the fertilizer to the soil in the spring as new growth appears, according to package directions.
+Apply the fertilizer to the soil in spring as new growth appears, according to package directions.